 Volunteer not so you can build your resume, but so you can build yourself

 Opportunities for community service are plentiful at St Michael's Collegiate.
 Girls are involved in everything from cake stalls to visiting the Solomon Islands to assist with education and building projects in villages.
 In their House groups, students select a charity to support through fundraising efforts.
-Each year the Year 12 students nominate a charity of their choice and raise funds and awareness for that charity within the School and broader community.
+Each year, the Year 12 students nominate a charity of their choice and raise funds and awareness for that charity within the School and the broader community.

 Recent community service activities at Collegiate include Junior School students collecting food for Anglicare; students from the Middle School participating in Clean Up Australia Day and a visiting program with residents at St Ann’s Nursing Home; Year 9 students participating in tree planting and weed eradication in local communities and undertaking a 12 kilometre fundraising walk; and Senior School students organising various fundraisers, including a Mothers’ Day breakfast and Fashion Parade in support of their chosen charity.